QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge: Introduction

 Another dimension where quantum information poses new challenges is in the study of interactive proof systems for \emph{quantum} languages.
 We point out that Liu~\cite{Liu06} observed very early on that the $\CLDM$ problem should admit a simple zero-knowledge proof system following the ``commit-and-open'' approach, as in the \COL{} protocol.
 Inspired by this observation, recent progress has established the existence of zero-knowledge protocols for all of $\QMA$~\cite{BJSW16,BJSW20}.
 We note that although the proof system used there is reminiscent of a $\Sigma$-protocol, there are a number of reasons why it is not a ``natural'' quantum analogue of a $\Sigma$ protocol.
 These include: \begin{enumerate*}[label=(\roman*)] \item the use of a coin-flipping protocol, which makes the communication cost higher than 3 messages; \item the fact that the verifier's message is not a random challenge; and \item the final answer from the prover is not only the opening of some committed values. \end{enumerate*}

-Recently, Vidick and Zhang~\cite{VZ19arxiv} showed how to make classical all of the interaction between the verifier and the prover in~\cite{BJSW16,BJSW20}, by considering {\em argument systems} instead of proof systems.
+Recently, Vidick and Zhang~\cite{VZ19arxiv} showed how to make classical all of the interaction between the verifier and the prover in~\cite{BJSW16,BJSW20}, by considering {\em argument systems}\footnote{ Argument systems are a relaxation of proof systems where the prover is also bounded to polynomial-time computation, and, for positive instances, the prover is provided a witness to the \NP{} instance.
+This model allows much more efficient protocols which enables it to be used in practice \cite{BSCG+14,PHGR16,BSCR+19}. } instead of proof systems.
 In their protocol, they compose the result of Mahadev~\cite{Mah18} for verifiable delegation of quantum computation by classical clients with the zero-knowledge protocol of~\cite{BJSW16,BJSW20}.

-\paragraph{Zero-Knowledge Proofs of Knowledge (PoK).} In a zero-knowledge proof, the verifier becomes convinced of the \emph{existence} of a witness, but this a priori has no bearing on the prover actually having in her possession such a witness.
+\myparagraph{Zero-Knowledge Proofs of Knowledge (PoK)} In a zero-knowledge proof, the verifier becomes convinced of the \emph{existence} of a witness, but this a priori has no bearing on the prover actually having in her possession such a witness.
 In some circumstances, it is important to guarantee that the prover actually has a witness.
 This is the realm of a \emph{zero-knowledge proof of knowledge (PoK)}~\cite{GMR89,BG93}.

 We give an example to depict this subtlety.
 Let us consider the task of anonymous credentials~\cite{Cha83}.
 In this setting, Alice wants to authenticate into some online service using her private credentials.
 In order to protect her credentials, she could engage in a zero-knowledge proof; this, however would be unsatisfactory, since the verifier in this scenario would be become convinced of the \emph{existence} of accepting credentials, which does not necessarily translate to Alice actually being in the \emph{possession} of these credentials.
 To remedy this situation, the PoK property establishes an ``if-and-only-if'' situation: if the verifier accepts, then we can guarantee that the prover actually \emph{knows} a witness.
 This notion is formally defined by requiring the existence of an \emph{extractor}, which is polynomial-time process $K$ that outputs a valid witness when given oracle access to some prover $P^*$ that makes the verifier accept with high enough probability.